rezendi/ykarma/README.md

 indie video games, nonprofits, churches, etc. -- to receive new kinds of rewards.
-Since everyone receives coins which must be given away, transactions are no longer zero-sum; people can be recognized and rewarded without it costing the giving individuals anything, as long as rewards are available for people who accumulate enoug coins.
+Since everyone receives coins which must be given away, transactions are no longer zero-sum; people can be recognized and rewarded without it costing the giving individuals anything, as long as rewards are available for people who accumulate enough coins.

 ### Why would anyone exchange valuable things like conference tickets for a reputation currency like this?

-Maybe they won't!
-Which would be fine: this is primarily a technical / social experiment.

 That said -- the most obvious use is within a company, wherein little employee rewards like a day off, or a social event at company expense, would a) be good for morale, b) identify